Jobs¶

 Cron¶

-Cron is easy to configure.
-It's supported by most hosting providers.
+The Cron is easy to configure, it's supported by most hosting providers.
 See how to configure cron here.

-In Unix systems, cron is supposed to be run not more often than once a minute.
-It's possible to overcome this limitation with the following trick.
-Add multiple lines in crontab with delays in seconds:
+In Unix systems, the cron is supposed to be run not more often than once a minute.
+It's possible to overcome this limitation by adding multiple lines in the crontab with delays:

 The command that runs cron.php may differ depending on your server environment.
-You might need to replace /var/www/html/espocrm/
+You need to replace /path/to/espo/

 Daemon¶